cognitive-neuroscience/neuron/README.md

 - The **config** property is used for when we want to counterbalance different groups of participants.
 - The **metadata** property is an array that holds each slide in order.
 In the above example, we are showing a display slide followed by the digit span task.
   - The **component** property is used on the frontend and tells the code which component to render.
   - The **content** property holds the text/image properties of a display component.
-More info on this later.
+More info on this below.
     - The **title** property specifies a title for the top of the page
+    - The **subtitle** property specifies a subtitle under the title
+    - The **timerConfig** property indicates values to set to make the slide act as a timer.
+More info on this below
     - The **sections** property is an array that holds an ordered list of all the content to be rendered for a display slide
   - The **config** property within metadata is used for components that render a task (digit span, stroop, nback, etc).
 The config tells the frontend to run the game with specific configurations such as max response time, feedback duration, and other necessary inputs.